libtrading/libtrading/README.md

 Copyright (C) 2011-2012 Pekka Enberg

-libtrading is available for use under the following license, commonly known as the 3-clause (or "modified") BSD license.
+libtrading is available for use under the 3-clause (or "modified") BSD license.
 See the file LICENSE for details.